albertoacerbi/website/content/publication/2013_plos_b/index.md

 summary: ""

 tags:
-- cultural evolution
+# - digital media and cultural evolution
-- emotions
+- cultural evolution and cultural attraction
-- fiction
+- Quantitative analysis of large scale cultural data
-- text mining
+# - individual-based models of cultural evolution

 title: "The expression of emotions in 20th century books"
 url_code: ""